HoangNH2403/Formula1/README.md

 The main goal of this project is to store, manage, and process data from F1 races from 1950 to present to serve analysis and reporting.
 ## Implementation:
-* Ingest data using Data Factory
+* Ingest data to Data Lake
-* Store data using Data Lake
+* Store raw data into Raw Layer
-* Process and analyze data using Pyspatk, SQL Spark
-* Create a datapipeline using Data Factory
+* Transform data to prepare for analysis using PySpark, SparkSQL then store into Processed Layer
+* Analysis the data and report on the Presentation Layer
+* Create data pipeline to automate the process.